 |Art/Paintings & Sculpture||

 Home to Liverpool Biennial, Britian's only art Biennial the city comes alive with wonderful public art and contemporary exhibitions every two years.
-The next Biennial will begin in July 2020.
 Liverpool Biennial are also behind the commissioning of some of England's most unique permanent works of public art such as Antony Gormley's "Another Place" in Crosby, and Jaume Plensa's "Dream" in St Helens.
 I would be delighted to show these to you and explain how they came to be.
 The Baltic triangle in Liverpool is home to a thriving and cool street art scene which is fun to explore and see evolve.

 The region also has a host of fantastic free Galleries and Museums such as the Walker Art Gallery, known as the National Gallery of the North.
 I worked here on the John Moores Painting Prize in 2010 and 2012, Tate Liverpool where I was an Information Assistant from 2008-2014 and Lady Lever Art Gallery, a real gem in Port Sunlight village whose Pre-Raphaelite collection is extraordinary

 |Churches & Cathedrals||

 Liverpool is home to TWO fantastic cathedrals that cannot be missed.
 They are very distinctive and full of hidden gems that a guide can bring to life for you.
 The cathedrals are in the Georgian Quarter of the city and can easily be combined with Hope Street, winner of 'The Great Street Award' in the 2013 Urbanism Awards

 |Food & Drink||

 There are many excellent eateries to enjoy and you can savour 'Scouse', a local stew, locally grown asparagus, fabulous Liverpool Gin and locally brewed ales and of course Fish and Chips.
 We also have some thriving street food markets.

 Liverpool itself is a compact city, perfect for exploring on foot.
 I enjoy leading walking tours of the iconic Albert Dock and waterfront, part of the UNESCO inscribed world heritage site.
 Another favourite is a walking tour of Hope Street and Ropewalks in Liverpool's Georgian Quarter.
-Liverpool City Region is around 60% rural so if treading the sidewalk is not your thing we can also explore the green parks, rural Wirral Peninsula and picturesque hometown of Lewis Carroll, the village of Daresbury.
+Liverpool City Region is around 60% rural so if treading the sidewalk is not your thing we can also explore the green parks, rural Wirral Peninsula.